 The measurement of the expected credit loss allowance for financial assets measured at amortised cost and FVOCI is an area that requires the use of complex models and significant assumptions about future economic conditions and credit behaviour (e.g. the likelihood of customers defaulting and the resulting losses).
-Explanation of the inputs, assumptions and estimation techniques used in measuring ECL is further detailed in note 10. a which also sets out key sensitivities of the ECL to changes in these elements.
+Explanation of the inputs, assumptions and estimation techniques used in measuring ECL is further detailed in note 10.a (vi) which also sets out key sensitivities of the ECL to changes in these elements.
+In the current environment additional factors were taken into consideration (note 10 a. (iv), 10 a. (v)).

-$\label{lem:anomaly} A number of significant judgements are also required in applying the accounting requirements for measuring ECL, such as:$
+A number of significant judgements are also required in applying the accounting requirements for measuring ECL, such as:

-- Determining criteria for significant increase in credit risk; - · Choosing appropriate models and assumptions for the measurement of ECL; - Establishing the number and relative weightings of forward-looking scenarios for each type of product/market and the associated ECL; and - Establishing groups of similar financial assets for the purpose of measuring ECL.
+- · Determining criteria for significant increase in credit risk; - Choosing appropriate models and assumptions for the measurement of ECL; - Establishing the number and relative weightings of forward-looking scenarios for each type of product/market and the associated ECL; and - Establishing groups of similar financial assets for the purpose of measuring ECL. - Determination of macroeconomics drivers and forecasting macroeconomic scenarios; - · Recovery rates on unsecured exposures; - Drawdown of approved facilities.